wes648/Westerfit.jl/README.md

 **λlm0** (0.0001::Float64): Scale-factor used to determine the inital Levenberg-Marquardt Parameter.
 This gets multiplied by a function of the rms to determine the LBMQ Parameter used in a given step.

 **turducken** (1::Int): Number of Levenberg-Marquardt steps calculated on single step before recalculated the Jacobian.
 Doesn't seem worth it given the current performance of the Jacobian but can give an occasional performance boost

+**goal** (1.0::Float64): The value of the weighted RMS that terminates the fit.
+Intended to prevent fitting past the experimental resolution.

 **assign** (expect::String): Determines how the quantum numbers are assigned after diagonalization.
 The default, **expect**, uses the expectation values of $m$ & then $N$ followed by an energetic sorting to assign $K$. **RAM36** uses the contributions of different blocks of the eigenvectors to provide a spin-expanded version of the assigner in RAM36. **expectk** is similar to expect but uses the expectation values of $K$ as well and doesn't seem to work.
 Lastly, **eeo** does the expection values of $m$ and $N$ followed by eigenvector analysis to assign $K$.
 This does the best job of reproducing SPFIT's DIAG=3.
 Generally **expect** is recommended but **RAM36** works very nicely for single perturbations (spin or torsion).
 I'm personally fond of the theory in **eeo** but find its performance lacking.